-Adjust the heat to suit by turning the control knob.
-To heat the whole grill, turn the knob clockwise (Fig.2-12).
+Adjust the heat to suit by turning the knob.
+To heat the whole grill, turn the knob clockwise (Fig.2-11).

-To heat the right-hand half, turn the knob counter-clockwise.
+To heat the right-hand half, turn the knob anti-clockwise (Fig.2-12).
 The neon indicator light by the grill control will come on.